GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 Chrome implements these behaviors as of version 80.
 [Firefox](https://groups.google.com/d/msg/mozilla.dev.platform/nx2uP0CzA9k/BNVPWDHsAQAJ)
 has them available to test as of Firefox 69 and will make them default behaviors in the future.
-To test these behaviors on Firefox open [`about:config`](http://kb.mozillazine.org/About:config) and set `network.cookie.sameSite.laxByDefault`.
+To test these behaviors in Firefox, open [`about:config`](http://kb.mozillazine.org/About:config) and set `network.cookie.sameSite.laxByDefault`.
 [Edge](https://groups.google.com/a/chromium.org/d/msg/blink-dev/AknSSyQTGYs/8lMmI5DwEAAJ)